kimmykokonut/Capstone/README.md

 * <a href="/client/README.md">Readme - Client Side</a>
 * <a href="/api/README.md">Readme - Backend API (User authentication, API Endpoints, Django Admin)</a>
 * <a href="#miscellaneous">Miscellaneous</a>
+  * <a href="#contact-and-support">Contact and Support</a>
   * <a href="#license">License</a>
   * <a href="#acknowledgements">Acknowledgements</a>
   * <a href="#stretch-goals-and-thoughts">Stretch Goals and Thoughts</a>
-  * <a href="#contact">Contact</a>
 ---------------------------
 ## About the Project

 ### Description

+  Myco Matrix is an application where users can register for field trip lotteries, connect with other members and access resources to ensure their foraging experience is safe and permitted.

-  The Myco Matrix application allows users to register and sign in to their own account as well as edit their profile information, register for upcoming field trips and access resources such as packing lists and parking and foraging permits needed by location.
+  The Myco Matrix allows users to register and sign in to their own account as well as edit their profile information, register for upcoming field trips and access resources such as packing lists and parking and foraging permits needed by location.
 Administrators and users within the Coordinator group can create, edit and delete field trips and manually run the lottery, which randomizes registrants and assigns them their trip status (accepted, waitlisted, rejected).
 The automated lottery function emails the registrants their status once the lottery is complete and emails the trip leader the group's contact information.
 Stretch goals include incorporating the existing mushroom information in the database to attach mushrooms seen on field trips and have that data visible, as well as a functional comment thread on each field trip, for users to connect with other users.

   This project was inspired by my years spent as the volunteer field trip coordinator for the [Oregon Mycological Society](https://www.wildmushrooms.org/).
 I have a strong desire to streamline and automate the process while freeing up volunteer time for other efforts.
 My long-term goal is to integrate this project into their website to be used for future field trips and provide archival knowledge and encourage more member connection and community.